-Phoenix LS and the Phoenix PC are high volume large area systems configured for in-line production to support high throughput for large volume production.
+Phoenix LC and the Phoenix PIB-CVD are high volume large area systems configured for in-line production to support high throughput for large volume production.

 The Phoenix in-line systems are flexible coating platforms that can be configured with multiple sources to support a variety of applications.